bragful/ephp/README.md

 ### <a name="Requirements">Requirements</a> ###

-ePHP requires to be run over a Erlang/OTP +R16, but not all the versions are full compatible or recommended.
+ePHP requires to be run over an Erlang/OTP +R16, but not all the versions are full compatible or recommended.
 See the list:

 - R16B01 **OK**
 - R16B02 **OK**